 As I was returning to the Command Post around 17.00 [local time], the Stukas [sic] appeared in an absolutely clear sky, flying low.
 Some distant explosions, coming from the south of the Plateau, told us they were attacking.
 For some minutes they flew back and forth over us.
 When they’d gone, and we were able to leave the CP, two smoke columns in the direction Dran showed us the results of their aggression.
 A chalet was burning … and further away the chalets of Notre-Dame-des-Neiges were no more than a brazier … The target had been shot up with incendiary bullets and the explosions [we’d] heard were those of a store of grenades in the chalet.
 Two seriously injured people had been extricated immediately from the burning ruins and sheltered in the chapel of Notre-Dame-des-Neiges.
 It was there that my colleague and I gave them the Last Rites …

-As seen by Gabriel Bermond:
+As seen by Bermond:

 Four fighters suddenly emerged from the Col de la Buffaz and charged at us.
 We saw some puffs of smoke and immediately the shells were passing by our heads.
 One after another the four fighters fired machine guns and cannons.
-The returned to the attack several times, then vanished.
+They returned to the attack several times, then vanished.
 Nobody had been hit but the snow near the chalets had been ploughed up in several places.

 The plateau was attacked again on the 25th, and the day after there were raids at around 09.00 (local time) and midday in which 10 or so chalets burned and a munitions dump was blown up.
 In 1985, Swiss Colonel Christian Wyler wrote that aircraft were summoned when the ground forces’ progress on 26 March fell short of expectations:

 On 30 March five of 10./ZG 1’s Fw 190s left Lyon-Bron along with two officer and four NCO pilots and six technicians.
 On 11 April, the unit’s Fw.
 Rudolf Schönbach was recommended for the Iron Cross, First Class, having flown 105 Fw 190 sorties over the Atlantic and 13 “attacking guerillas on the Plateau of Savoy.”
 Schönbach’s award was approved on 14 April.